-- Guidance document on the implementation of certain provisions of Regulation (EC) No 852/2004 (general hygiene requirements); - Guidance document for the implementation of certain provisions of Regulation (EC) No 853/2004 (specific hygiene requirements for products of animal origin); - Guidance document on the implementation of procedures based on the HACCP principles, and on the facilitation of the implementation of the HACCP principles in certain food businesses.
+- Guidance document on the implementation of certain provisions of Regulation (EC) No 852/2004 (general hygiene requirements); - Guidance document for the implementation of certain provisions of Regulation (EC) No 853/2004 (specific hygiene requirements for products of animal origin); - Commission Notice on the implementation of food safety management systems covering Good Hygiene Practices and procedures based on the HACCP principles, including the facilitation/flexibility of the implementation in certain food businesses (2022/C 355/01); - Commission Notice providing guidance on food safety management systems for food retail activities, including food donations (2020/C 199/01).

-Terminology and rules for the implementation of Hygiene Regulations, including flexibility provisions, are explained in these guidance documents which are published on the website of DG SANCO on the following link:
+Terminology and rules for the implementation of Hygiene Regulations, including flexibility provisions, are explained in these guidance documents which are published on the website of DG SANTE on the following link:

-http://ec.europa.eu/food/food/biosafety/hygienelegislation/guide_en.htm

-A special account should be also paid to the document "Understanding of certain provisions on flexibility provided in the Hygiene Package - Guidelines for competent authorities" developed in parallel with this frequently asked questions document.
+https://food.ec.europa.eu/safety/biological-safety/food-hygiene/guidance-platform_en A special account should be also paid to the document "Understanding of certain provisions on flexibility provided in the Hygiene Regulations - Guidelines for competent authorities" developed in parallel with this frequently asked questions document.